Careers360 Logo

 What is Resistivity?

-Resistivity definition or Resistivity meaning - The resistivity of a substance is defined as the resistance of a cube of that substance with unit-length edges, with the assumption that current flows normal to opposite faces and is dispersed uniformly across them.
+Resistivity definition or Resistivity meaning - The resistivity of a substance is defined as the resistance of a cube of that substance with unit-length edges, with the assumption that current flows normally to opposite faces and is dispersed uniformly across them.

 At a given temperature, electrical resistivity is defined as the electrical resistance per unit length and cross-sectional area.

 The ohm metre (m) is the SI unit for electrical resistivity.
-The Greek letter rho is widely used to represent it.
+The Greek letter $\rho$ rho is widely used to represent it.
+Resistivity has real-world implications.

 The ability to use the proper materials in the right places in electrical and electronic components is dependent on the resistivity of materials.

 Conductive materials, like those used in electrical and general connecting wires, must have a low level of resistance.
-This means that the wire's resistance will be low for a given cross sectional area.
-Knowing the characteristics of a material, such as its resistivity, is essential for choosing the right one.
+This means that the wire's resistance will be low for a given cross-sectional area.
+Knowing the characteristics of a material, such as its resistivity, is essential for choosing the right one

 What is Resistance?